epiphyllum/geode-examples/partitioned/README.md

 # Geode partitioned region example

-This basic example demonstrates the basic properties of partitioned regions:
+This example demonstrates the basic properties of partitioned regions:

 - Data entries are distributed across all servers that host a region.
 The distribution is like database sharding, except that the distribution